Wabi-Studios/wabi-realm/examples/README.md

 ### Projections

-This app demonstrates how to define Projection on Realm Object and how to use it in SwiftUI application.
+This app demonstrates how to define Projection on WabiRealm Object and how to use it in SwiftUI application.

 ### AppClip / AppClipParent

-These two targets demonstrate how to use Realm to persist data between an App Clip and its parent.
+These two targets demonstrate how to use WabiRealm to persist data between an App Clip and its parent.

 **Note:** This is only supported for non-synchronized realms.